mightybs/samurailink3.com/source/pgp/index.markdown

 sharing: false
 ---

+This page contains my personal and professional PGP public keys.
+You can always check these against the keys found at [pgp.mit.edu](http://pgp.mit.edu).
+In general, the keys are valid for 5 years and when one expires, it will be moved to an archive page.
 You may verify these keys by using the free software GPG.
 You may download GPG [here](http://www.gnupg.org/).
 For Windows clients, I recommend [GPG4Win](http://www.gpg4win.org/).
-My key is valid for 5 years, when it expires, I will add the new key here and move the old one to an archive page.

 Feel free to verify any signed content I post, including code.
 Sensitive code will be signed with this key.
 If you'd like to send me any sensitive information/documents, feel free to shoot me your public key and an encrypted email at [samurailink3@gmail.com](mailto:samurailink3@gmail.com).

+<a href="#Key_Personal"><h2 id="Key_Personal">Personal Email Key</h2></a>

+You can also get this key at [MIT's PGP Server - Personal Email Key](http://pgp.mit.edu/pks/lookup?op=get&search=0x6442DF0A14BA4EFD).

     Key ID: 0x14BA4EFD
     Key Type: RSA